Robust Training for Conversational Question Answering Models with Reinforced Reformulation Generation: Experimental Setup

 \section{Experimental Setup}

 \myparagraph{Benchmarks} As shown in Table~\ref{tab:data}, we use two ConvQA benchmarks: \convmix~\cite{christmann2022conversational} (more recent) and \convquestions~\cite{christmann2019look} (more popular).
 These contain realistic questions from crowdworkers.
-We obtained $20$ reformulations from ChatGPT (\texttt{gpt-3.5-turbo} model) for each test question in these benchmarks.
+We obtained $20$ reformulations from ChatGPT (\texttt{gpt-3.5-turbo} model) for each test question in these benchmarks, with ten each from two different settings: (i) one asked for reformulations with access to the full conversation history (previous questions and gold answers), and (ii) the other only with the current question.
 Examples are in Table~\ref{tab:gpt-reformulations}.
-The complete list of GPT-generated reformulations is available through our website at \url{https://reign.mpi-inf.mpg.de}.
-We set the temperature value to $0$ for greedy decoding, and tried a few alternatives like with and without examples of reformulations.
-We saw that examples did not have a noticeable effect on the generations, and so we used the following zero-shot prompt (the `History' line is omitted for generating the variants without history): \begin{Snugshade} \textit{Reformulate the `Question' 10 times in a short, informal way.
+All GPT-generated reformulations are available at our website \url{https://reign.mpi-inf.mpg.de}.
+For prompting GPT, we tried a few alternatives.
+We saw that examples did not have a noticeable effect on the generations.
+Thus, we used the following zero-shot prompt (the `History' line is omitted for generating the variants without history) and set the temperature value to zero, for obtaining deterministic behavior (as far as possible): \begin{Snugshade} \textit{Reformulate the `Question' 10 times in a short, informal way.
 Assume third person singular if not obvious from the question.\\ `History': \textsc{\{Conversation history\}}\\ `Question': \textsc{\{Question\}} \\ `Reformulation': } \end{Snugshade} The second sentence was used to avoid generations like \utterance{Your place of birth?} instead of the correct \utterance{His ...?} or \utterance{Her ...?} There are \textit{no duplicates} in any of the ChatGPT reformulations.
 Conversations in \convquestions are generated by permuting questions from a seed set of $700$ conversations: we used only the train set for this seed ($420$ conversations) for training ConvQA models, to decouple the effect of data augmentation inherent in the benchmark.

 \myparagraph{Baselines} ConvQA models belong to two families, one based on \textit{history modeling}, and the other on \textit{question completion} (Sec.~\ref{sec:related}).
 We choose one open-source system from each family for KG-QA: \conquer~\cite{kaiser2021reinforcement} (history modeling with context entities, with RL) and the very recent \explaignn (completion to an intent-explicit structured representation, with GNN). \explaignn was built for heterogeneous sources, and we use the KG-only model, in line with our setting.
 Default configurations were used for both systems.